Zambia : Chitotela applauds cooperating partner’s effort to conserve nature

 Mr. Chitotela said tourism in Africa is mainly wildlife based and hence the need to have more foot soldiers to protect the resource.

-This according to a statement released to ZANIS in Lusaka today by Ministry of Tourism and Arts Public Relations Officer, Sakabilo Kalembwe.
+This according to a statement released to the media yesterday by Ministry of Tourism and Arts Public Relations Officer, Sakabilo Kalembwe.